szapp/FeatShare/doc/config.rst

             **Note:** Back-slashes need to be escaped by an additional backslash (``\\``).

     features.infoTextAnchor
-        Feature files contain key-value pairs, where the key is an anchor-name and the value is the text to insert, see :ref:`anchor patterns <features.anchorPattern>`.
+        Feature files contain key-value pairs, where the key is an :ref:`trait <features.traits>` and the value is the text to insert, see :ref:`anchor patterns <features.anchorPattern>`.
 The ``infoTextAnchor`` is an exception.
         If the feature files contain a key of the name of this setting the value will be displayed as information in the setup window.
         Default is "infoText".

 .. _features.anchorPattern: